-This alternative would have a minor and short-term impact on water quality conditions in the vicinity of the dredging equipment.
+This alternative would have a minor and short term impact on water quality conditions in the vicinity of the dredging equipment.
 Expected effects include a small reduction in dissolved oxygen and increase in turbidity.
-No effects to temperature are anticipated.

 Sediment suspension during dredging can result in localized and temporary reduction of dissolved oxygen (DO), primarily due to fine-grained, anaerobic sediments that create an oxygen demand when suspended.
 Temporary decreases in DO associated with increased suspended sediments are possible in the immediate dredging plume area.
 Short-term effects of decreases in DO could include avoidance of the dredging area by mobile aquatic organisms, and reduced foraging opportunity during and immediately after dredging as fish avoid areas of depressed DO.
-Fish may avoid the area for foraging due to other disturbances such as noise.
+The ambient DO levels during the winter are regularly over 10.0 mg/L (see Figure 3-1), and a minor reduction of DO is not anticipated to reduce levels below the state target of 9.5 mg/L. Additionally, fish may avoid the area for foraging due to other disturbances such as noise.

 Dredging operations would cause turbidity due to short-term resuspension of sediments in the water column; the amount of resuspended sediment would decrease with distance from the dredging.
 Proposed dredge material is comprised mainly of fine material (greater than 50 percent silt and clay), which is more likely to remain in suspension than coarse material.
-A WQMP has been developed to guide the implementation of BMPs for the preservation of water quality (Appendix B).
+A WQMP has been developed to guide the implementation of BMPs for the preservation of water quality (Appendix A).
 This includes reviewing existing BMPs and those yet to be implemented, confirming exceedances with additional testing, or increasing monitoring to confirm the turbidity level has dropped.
 In some cases, dredging may be suspended until turbidity levels have been reduced or an environmental source of turbidity (e.g., heavy rains) can be confirmed.
 Turbidity will be kept within industry standards, also approximately within the natural range measured in Lake Washington (Figure 3-3).
 Industry standard, adopted from Ecology guidance (WAC 173-201A-200), is an increase of 5 NTU (nephelometric turbidity units) above background levels.
-USACE anticipates maintaining these turbidity levels at a distance not to exceed 150 ft from the dredging action.
+USACE anticipates maintaining these turbidity levels at a distance not to exceed 300 ft from the dredging action.